 Question 7: How safe is sexting and sending nudes?

 It's your life, and your body, and you have a right to do as you wish with it.
 My advice here is simply think before sending.

 Secondly, the company that owns the software you and the receiver use will also need to be trusted.
-Using apps such as Whatsapp, Threema or Signal will assist in keeping the communication secure.
-This is because these chat platforms are not just encrypted, they're end-to-end encrypted; which means only your end devices in the chat can.
+Using apps such as Threema, which is end-to-end (E2E) encrypted, will assist in keeping the communication secure.
+E2E encrypted means only you and those within the chat end devices can receive and decrypt the message.
+However, it does not mean they cannot continue to send onwards.

 My friend Dr. Jessica Barker also made a great point of, if you're sending nude images, removing identifying points can help if this image is lost.
 Such as not including your face, or things like birthmarks or tattoos.

 Remember, when you put things online there will always be a risk it is lost, even big sites fail sometimes.
 In the event that your image is lost or someone is attempting to use it against you, see sextortion, remember that no matter what you are worth more than the number of people who have seen you naked.
 It's just skin, and although at the time it may feel like your world is ending, I can promise you it isn't.